-Animated oil films provide a particularly rich and complex object of study for considering these questions because animation has itself often been considered hidden or ignored.
+Animated oil films provide a particularly rich and complex object of study for considering these questions, because animation has itself often been considered hidden or ignored.
 Paul Wells, writing in 1998 when academic scholarship on animation was still rare, argued that from the silent era animation held an ‘apparently less credible position as a second cousin to mainstream cinema’ (Wells 1998, p.
 2).
 Even if Disney was the exception to this, the hypervisibility of that studio meant animation was seen as juvenile or trivial and that ‘other kinds of animation and other important film-makers in the field have been further neglected’ (Wells 1998, p.
 3).
 Cinema and media scholarship largely replicated this historical neglect, a recurring observation and starting point for landmark books in animation studies (Pilling 1997; Furniss 2007).
 It is only with the emergence of digital image technologies that this has been properly reassessed.
 If the digital turn threw into crisis the assumed photo-indexical realist ontology of cinema, it also focussed attention to the way digital images, and perhaps all cinema, rely on construction and manipulation that can be considered animated.
 Animation was no longer to be sidelined or hidden, a topic taken up by numerous scholars since the turn of the twenty-first century (Manovich 2001; Gunning 2007; Buchan 2013).

 Questions of the (in)visibility of animation have also been important to discussions of animated labour and the presence or absence of the ‘hand of the artist’, both aesthetically and industrially.
 In his pioneering study of early and silent animation, Donald Crafton identified the recurring appearance in such films of ‘self-figuration, the tendency of the filmmaker to interject himself into his film’ (Crafton 1982, p.
 11).
 Derived from intermedial links with lightning sketch performances, the appearance of the animator’s hand manipulating the scene was commonplace in the silent era (Cook 2013; Holliday 2024).
 Even where the direct appearance of the animator or their hand declined over time, the ‘hidden hand’ of the creator has frequently been evident in animation, and this trope recurs even into the digital era (Holliday 2019).
 However, as a labour-intensive process, animation has relied upon industrialised production line organisation that subdivided work in a Fordist/Taylorist manner (Bukatman 2012; Sammond 2015).
 That removes the creative control of the animators and often effaces their contribution to films in which the onscreen characters take on a technologically propelled life of their own, which can also be reflected in industrial practices, such as title credits.
 This remains highly relevant in the present day, as digital technologies such as motion capture and Artificial Intelligence exacerbate the erasure of the labour they depend on (Mihailova 2016; Mihailova 2023).